docutranslate

 convert_engine="mineru", # Specify the parsing engine

-converter_config=converter_config, # Pass in the converter configuration
+converter_config=converter_config, # Pass the converter config

-translator_config=translator_config, # Pass in the translator configuration
+translator_config=translator_config, # Pass the translator config

 html_exporter_config=MD2HTMLExporterConfig(cdn=True) # HTML export configuration